here-xyz-codelabs/here-xyz-codelabs.github.io/tutorial-4-expert.md

 var _ = require('underscore')
 ```

-Then add a config object with your space ID:
+Then add a config object with your space ID that you created above, along with your Access Token:

 ```
 /* ===========================================================================*/